civfanatics/CQUI_Community-Edition/README.md

 ## Integrations

-Over the time, some other UI mods were integrated into CQUI.
+Below are a list of mods that have been integrated into CQUI.  **You do not have to download these mods separately.**  Downloading and using these mods at the same time as CQUI may cause those mods or CQUI to not function correctly.

 ### Improved Deal Screen
 Mod originally by mironos (on the Steam Workshop), now incorporated into and maintained as part of CQUI.
 A totally revamped diplomatic deals screen, with an improved and expanded layout, easier to read and navigate offer area, color-coded icons, and more in-depth information.